 White water rafting, Uganda has many tourist attraction and most prominent of these is the source of the Nile.
 Visited by thousands of tourist each year, there are many activities that take place during such visits and water rafting is one of them.

-Rafting and white water rafting are recreational outdoor activities which use an inflatable raft to navigate a river or other body of water.
-This is often done on whitewater or different degrees of rough water
+Rafting and white water rafting Uganda are recreational outdoor activities which use an inflatable raft to navigate a river or other body of water.
+This is often done on white water or different degrees of rough water

 This activity as a leisure sport has become popular since 1996, if not earlier, evolving from individuals paddling 10 feet (3.0 m) to 14 feet (4.3 m) rafts with double-bladed paddles or oars to multi-person rafts propelled by single-bladed paddles and steered by a person at the stern, or by the use of oars.

-In Uganda, white water rafting is still new.
+In Uganda, Nile White water Rafting is still new.
 Grade 4 and grade 5 are the most common.
-Jinja is the Home of the white-water rafting industry, located at the source of the River Nile, the longest river in the world and the most visited place after Queen Elizabeth National Park
+Jinja is the Home of the white-water rafting industry, located at the source of the River Nile, the longest river in the world and the most visited place in Uganda Safaris after the Queen Elizabeth National Park.

 Carry a swimsuit, a pair of sandals and shorts to wear on the river.
 You will get wet, so bring a change of outfit.
 Amenities exist for cameras to be protected from the while on the river.
 Don’t forget sunglasses, sunscreen, and a grin.

-Typical rafting injuries include trauma from striking an object, traumatic stress from the interaction of the paddler’s positioning and equipment and the force of the water, overuse injuries, and submersion/environmental injuries, non-environmental, undisclosed medical conditions (such as heart problems).
+Typical rafting injuries include trauma from striking an object, traumatic stress from the interaction of the paddler’s positioning and equipment and the force of the water, Repetitive strain injury, and submersion/environmental injuries, non-environmental, undisclosed medical conditions (such as heart problems).

 It is generally advisable to discuss safety measures with a commercial rafting operator before signing on for that type of trip.
 The required equipment needed is essential information to be considered.